versioneye/veye-checker/README.md

 ## Configuration via config file

-One can put permanent configurations for the `veye_checker` tool into  `veye_checker.toml` file.
+One can also put permanent configurations for the `veye_checker` tool into a `veye_checker.toml` file.
+By default the tool will lookup configuration file in the working directory, but you can always specify location with the `-c` flag after command.

 All the fields in the configuration file are optional, and the commandline tool will use default values for unspecified fields.

 ```toml
 # veye_checker.toml